DANS-KNAW/easy-bag-store/docs/04_tutorial.md

 If we can prove that this would be enough to make the bag valid, then it is virtually-valid.
 Note that this term was introduced by us and is nowhere to be found in the BagIt specifications document.

-So, now we can store a new version of a archival package, but for all the files that haven't been updated, we include a fetch reference to the already archived file.
+So, now we can store a new version of an archival package, but for all the files that haven't been updated, we include a fetch reference to the already archived file.

 [the BagIt definition of valid]: https://tools.ietf.org/html/draft-kunze-bagit#section-3